-For Students Seeking Tutoring in White Lake Township, We Offer:
+Private, In-Home Tutoring in White Lake Township, Michigan

-SchoolTutoring Academy’s tutoring programs for White Lake Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for White Lake Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 White Lake Township is served by five different school districts including Clarkston Community Schools, Holly Area Schools, Huron Valley Schools, Walled Lake Community School District, and Waterford Community Schools.
 Out of the five, Walled Lake Community School District is the largest with twelve elementary schools, four middle schools, three high schools, and two education centers.
 By employing highly qualified teachers and implementing proven teaching methods, these districts strive to develop socially responsible students who are equipped with the skills to be successful.